In plain English

 Does Mack break end-to-end encryption?

-No. Mack runs on the child's phone before the message is encrypted.
-The server receives only ciphertext plus a small alert payload (which labels fired, model version) — never the message text.
+No. Mack runs on the child's phone: on outgoing messages before they're encrypted, and on incoming messages after they're decrypted locally on the child's device.
+Only endpoint devices ever hold plaintext, which is true for every E2EE messenger ever built; we just use those existing on-device windows to give Mack a look.
+The server receives only ciphertext plus a small alert payload (which labels fired, model version, and the flagged message re-encrypted on the child's device to the linked parents' keys, readable by the parent, never by the server).
 End-to-end encryption is unchanged.
 This is architecturally different from any server-side scanning approach, where the service provider necessarily sees the plaintext.
 Mack stays on the device; nothing is sent to the cloud for moderation.

 Why not just tell families to use Signal or iMessage?